binford2k/showoff/README.txt

  * bullets with incremental advancing
  * re-enact command line interactions
  * call up a menu of sections/slides at any time to jump around
+ * execute javascript or ruby live and display results

 It might will can: